Research

 Methodology: policy valuography

 Using what we refer to as multisited policy valuography, we investigate practices on five sites that are of particular relevance to vaccination.
 We study these sites in individual work packages (i) official policy settings (WP PROGRAM), (ii) primary care (WP CARE), (iii) pharmaceutical industry (WP PHARMA), (iv) scientific research (WP RESEARCH) and (v) social media (WP DIGITAL).
-We will thus examine a comprehensive range of valuation perspectives and associated forms of governance: those of policy officials, parents, pediatricians, industry actors, scientists, and participants in online debates.
+We examine a comprehensive range of valuation perspectives and associated forms of governance: those of policy officials, parents, pediatricians, industry actors, scientists, and participants in online debates.

 WP Program